qunfengdong/MicroGMT/README.md

   -i <custom_annotated_form2_summary_table> -o <name_of_output_table> \
   -t a -a y
 ```
-Find unqiue mutations in custom annotated summary tables (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus):
+Find all unqiue mutations in custom annotated summary tables (unqiue mutations are defined by only one strain/ID has that mutation at a specific locus):
 ```bash
 python <path_to_MicroGMT>/analysis_utilities.py \
   -i <custom_annotated_form2_summary_table> -o <name_of_output_table> \